chrisdone/website/posts/home-fibre.md

   * TP-Link Gigabit WDM Media Converter, Auto-negotiation, TL-FC311A-20
     * ~~Delayed, from Amazon.
 Cancelled.~~
     * ~~Ordered from Scan.
 Delayed.~~
-    * Ordered from Converge Technology Solutions.
-Awaiting.
+    * ~~Ordered from Converge Technology Solutions.
+They cancelled due to no stock despite claiming a few in stock.~~
+    * This unit is apparently impossible to source.
+Considering other options.

 * Belkin USB-C to 2.5Gb Ethernet Adapter - White
   * For the MacBook, which doesn't have an RJ45 port